AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-feed/index.md

 # Data Feed API

-The Analytics 2.0 Data Feed API endpoints provide methods for you to create, retreive, and manage data feeds.
+The Analytics 2.0 Data Feed API endpoints provide methods for you to create, retrieve, and manage data feeds.
 It also provides methods for working with column presets associated with report suites.
 See the [Data Feed overview](https://experienceleague.adobe.com/en/docs/analytics/export/analytics-data-feed/data-feed-overview) for more information regarding Data Feeds.
 For a full list of Data Feed API parameters, see the [Data Feed API Reference](https://adobedocs.github.io/analytics-2.0-apis/?urls.primaryName=Data%20Feed%20APIs).

 **Datafeed API**